-I, the undersigned, in accepting the position of \\\\\\ on the \\\\\\ School Parent Advisory Council Executive, have read, understood, and agree to abide by the Code of Ethics set out in this document.
-I also agree to participate in the dispute resolution process that has been agreed to by the electing body, should there be any concerns about my work.
+I, the undersigned, in accepting the position of

+School Parent Advisory Council Executive, have understood, and agree to abide by the Code of Ethics set out in this doc agree to participate in the dispute resolution process that has been agree ument.
+I also

+electing body, should there be any concerns about my work.

-Name of Executive Officer \\\\\
+Name of Executive Officer

+Signature

+Date

+Phone number